vidoodlics/socialskip/README.md

 ### Creating App Engine Application

 Visit https://appengine.google.com, sign in with your google account and create an application.
-If this is your first time building applications on App Engine, will ask you to verify your account.
+If this is your first time creating applications on App Engine, will ask you to verify your account.
 When complete account verification, click *Create Application* and fill with name the *Application Identifier* field and optionally the *Application Title* field and click on *Create Application*.

 Enter your Application Identifier in the following files.